Repair costs wear him down: 'I am tired of being a home owner'

 This is what happens in a hot condo market

 In Toronto, the condo market is so hot now that buyers are coming in with unconditional offers.
 This means buyers are foregoing a chance to make an offer conditional upon a lawyer’s review of a condo’s status certificate, which offers details on maintenance fees, special assessments and ongoing issues in the building.
-Another example of how buyers how no power in a hot housing market
+Another example of how buyers have no power in a hot housing market

 Today’s featured financial tool